 What are my chances of being chosen?

 We typically select about eight organizations each month to take part in 99nonprofits; unfortunately this means we are unable to assist everyone that applies.
-To date we’ve accepted well over 100 nonprofits into the program, drawing from an application pool of more than 400 organizations in 35 countries.
+To date we’ve accepted more than 160 nonprofits into the program, drawing from an application pool of more than 500 organizations in 35 countries.
 As a truly global company – our graphic designers and customers live in more than 190 countries – we aim to support a wide diversity of organizations in terms of both geography and purpose.

 How does the contest process work?